ltttpku/MY_DECODER/README.md

 + sup_case
     + 0: ONLY supervise the final state
-    + 1: supervise states correspongding to the last frames
+    + 1: supervise states corresponding to the last frames of actions
     + 2: supervise all states

 ## Notice